jimmynicks1/NYTreactscraper/README.md

 - [New York Times Article Search API](https://developer.nytimes.com/article_search_v2.json)

 ## Installation
-- Visit the deployed site [here](https://nyt-react-scraper-pz.herokuapp.com/) for immediate use.
-- Otherwise, fork and clone the GitHub repo to your machine.

 - Ensure that you have Node.js and MongoDB installed on your machine.
 - Retrieve your personal NYT API key [here](https://developer.nytimes.com/)
 - Start MongoDB locally by opening a CLI and entering the ```mongod``` command.
 Leave this CLI window open in the background.